-The Museum’s mollusk collection consists of more than 2 million specimens, making it one of the top twelve in the United States.
-The 250,000 lots represent more than 18,000 species.
+The Museum’s mollusk collection consists of more than 2 million specimens, making it the tenth largest collection in North America.
+The 250,000 lots, of which 220,000 are catalogued, represent more than 18,000 species.
 Worldwide in scope and covering all seven living classes of mollusks, our holdings comprise marine Gastropoda (50%), land and freshwater Gastropoda (25%), marine Bivalvia (15%), and freshwater Bivalvia (5%).
 The Museum’s mollusk collection is primarily dry shells, with some alcohol preserved cephalopod specimens.
 Most specimens are recent; however, there is some Cenozoic fossil material.
 Our type collection contains more than 1,200 lots.
 Type catalogs listing all molluscan type specimens (except Pulmonata) are available in Nemouria issues 36 and 41.
 The collection continues to grow through research activities of staff and donations of scientifically significant specimens.

 For further information about our holdings, please contact Mollusks Collection Manager Alex Kittle.